jessepav/lacygoill-wiki-backup/vim/vim9.md

 That is, when the command encounters an issue, an error is given, yes, but there is no multiline stacktrace.

-But it looks like a hack, and cause the aforementioned issue.
+But it looks like a hack, and causes the aforementioned issue.
 It's better to use an `Error()`  utility function which `:echom` the message, if you don't want a stacktrace; or `:echoerr` if you do want one.